 Elements of identity on Germain Hilaire Capitaine

 Germain Hilaire Capitaine was born and died in Le Robert (4 July 1899 – 9 August 1951).
 Son of Marie Damien Capitaine, he was a cooper of profession.
-It is described as having black hair, brown eyes, rounded forehead, round face, round mouth, thick lips, black complexion.
+He is described as having black hair, brown eyes, rounded forehead, round face, round mouth, thick lips, black complexion.
 It measures 1m64 and has a hollow point on the right cheek, as shown by the photographic portrait.

 The information in the form provides details that can help to reconstruct a genealogy.
 Here, from the date and place of birth, it is theoretically possible to reconstruct the tree on the maternal side of Germain by searching for the birth certificate of the young man.